 Cancer of the pancreas annually affects more than 100 000 patients in Europe and the U.S. The survival of these patients is less than two percent five years after diagnosis.
 A combination of chemotherapy and radiotherapy is used to enable removal of the tumor by surgery.
 The life sustaining drug treatment mainly consists of various types of cell poisons (Gemcitabine and FOLFIRINOX which contain combinations of Fluorouracil, Irinotecan, and Oxaliplatin).
 Today, there is no recommended drug targeting pancreatic cancer.
+In recent years, more specific enzyme-inhibiting drugs have been approved for the treatment of pancreatic cancer, such as erlotinib (EGFR inhibitor mainly) and Sutent (a broadacting inhibitor of many kinase enzymes, including VEGF, PDGF and CSF (Kit)).
+However, these drugs have shown limited therapeutic efficacy why the medical need for new drugs against this disease remains very high.
 The market for pancreatic cancer in the United States in 2009 totaled 781 million USD and the expected growth was -4 to +8% in 2017, (Source: Global Data Healthcare).